pbogdan/ngx-top/README.md

 and the binary will be placed in the `build` folder.

-Statically linked binaries will be provided in the future via Releases section.
+Statically and dynamically linked binaries are now available via Releases section.

 ## Usage